Your travel expert

 English-speaking welcome and transfer

-Early breakfast followed by an immediate transfer to our first viewing site: the Palermo Wetlands, which offer excellent opportunities to observe a wide range of aquatic species.
-We will use the telescope at the various observation points, focusing particularly on the Northern Screamer, one of the site's flagship species.
-In the afternoon, we'll return to Barranquilla for a visit to the Guillermo Pineres Botanical Garden and then to the University of the North, where we will look for our first species of coastal dry scrub forest.
+After an early breakfast, we will depart to our first birding location: the Palermo Wetlands, which offers excellent opportunities to observe various waterbirds.
+By scanning with our scopes at different observation points, we should be able to add many species to our list.
+Our main target will be the near-endemic Northern Screamer, one of the site’s flagship species.
+In the afternoon, we'll return to Barranquilla to visit the Guillermo Pineres Botanical Garden and then to the University of the North campus, looking for our first coastal dry forest species.

-Optional dinner and overnight in a standard hotel in Barranquilla
+Optional dinner and overnight stay at a comfortable hotel in Barranquilla.

 Transport, English-speaking specialist guide